h4rm0n1c/macdevdocandexampleblob/README.md

 # Mac OS 7 Development Reference Blob

+Just in time for the 30th anniversary since System 7.5.3's Release on Jan 1996!

 This repository contains a curated blob of reference material intended for use with LLM-assisted development of **Mac OS 7.x applications**, with **System 7.5.3** as a specific target.